StevenBlack/vocab/million-dollar-words.md

 https://www.merriam-webster.com/dictionary/chiasmus

+### Chilling Effect
+When punishment for what people say becomes widespread, people stop saying what they really think and instead say whatever is needed to thrive in the social environment.
+Thus, limits on speech become limits on sincerity.

 ### chimera
 A mythological monster with the head of a lion, the body of a goat and the tail of a serpent.
 The word has come to connote any horrible fear or morbid terror.